 - It is placed at the top of the food chain after humans.

 - Its habitat ranges from part of Argentina to northern Mexico.

 - It has a very wide territory of domain even beyond 100 hectares.

 - These and other characteristics make observing the jaguar in its natural state not very easy.

 - At Jungle Reps and Expeditions we work with information that has been provided by biologists and park rangers who have been studying for more than 15 years.

 - This information is only available to NGOs to prevent their hunting and conserve their habitat.

-- Jungle Reps and Expeditions we have the places where they have been observed many times feeding and hunting.
+- Jungle Reps and Expeditions has the places where they have been observed many times feeding and hunting.

 - We use the techniques that researchers use.
-We do not guarantee their sighting but we do go to the places where they were seen most frequently.
+We guarantee to go to the places where they were seen most frequently.

 - These places are not visited by other tourism companies due to their remoteness and lack of knowledge.